Summit Day

 How is private credit evolving to meet the diverse capital needs of Africa’s SME ecosystem- from micro-scale agribusinesses to high-growth fintechs?
 What role does local currency lending play in enabling SME resilience and stability, especially in volatile markets and climate-affected sectors?
 As venture debt platforms emerge, where are the strategic opportunities to support early- and growth-stage businesses without over-reliance on equity?
 What structural or market gaps still exist in SME financing, and how can credit providers better align with the lifecycle of African enterprises to unlock scalable, long-term impact?

 As African businesses seek capital to scale, innovate, and trade across borders, private credit has emerged as a vital financing solution.
-This session explores real-world case studies that demonstrate how structured credit - through mezzanine financing, asset-backed lending, and trade finance-is closing funding gaps and driving impact.
+This session explores real-world case studies that demonstrate how structured credit is closing funding gaps and driving impact.
 Each case reveals practical strategies, risk mitigants, and the catalytic role of private lenders.

 What is the main role of the DFI in the private credit space and what are the methods to fulfil it?
 Where have DFI efforts in credit succeeded or fallen short?
 What lessons must shape the next phase of engagement?